06 Dec 2024

 FCA – Climate-Related Disclosures

-The FCA are looking to enhance climate-related disclosures.
-More details on this can be found here.
+The FCA's work on enhance climate-related disclosures can be found here.

 FCA - Sustainability Disclosure Requirements (SDR) and investment labelling

 In April 2024, the FCA published Finalised non-handbook guidance on the Anti-Greenwashing Rule (FG24/3) and a consultation (CP24/8) proposing to extend the SDR and investment labels regime to portfolio management services.
 This followed on from the FCA's Policy Statement (PS23/16) on Sustainability Disclosure Requirements (SDR) and investment labelling published in November 2023.
-More details can be found here.
+More details can be found here, along with details of a consultation in Q4 2024 on minor amendments to the Anti-Greenwashing Rule and SDR.

 FinDatEx - European ESG Template (EET)